 For a close-up look at the luxury accommodations on board, read my Scenic Gem suite and stateroom review here.

-The cruise line has grasped that French spirit of joie de vivre and it shows in everything they do.
+The cruise line has grasped that French joie de vivre and it shows in everything they do.
 Whether it was the food, the service – both on and off the ship – or the enriching shore excursions, the passion was evident across the board.

 On-board lounge & bar